bordeo/GHUsers/README.md

 ## About The Project

-This app lets you search through GiHhub users and see user details including repos
+This app allow you search through GiHhub users and see their prfile's detail and repos

 ### Built With